-Dear Teachers, although the following writing activities are resources in my store, I welcome you to use the ideas in your classroom by DIY without a purchase.
-Read on for links to FREE MARCH WRITING ACTIVITIES!
+Dear Teachers, although the following writing activities for March are resources in my store, I welcome you to use the ideas in your classroom by DIY without a purchase.
+However, if you would like them prepped for your instead of doing it yourself, the writing resources come with everything you need.
+Read on to get the links to some FREE MARCH WRITING ACTIVITIES!

 Write a narrative story about finding a four-leaf clover.
 Where were you?
 What did you do with it?
 Cut out four-leaf clovers to decorate or even take them outside to look for them!